 Less maintenance

-And despite providing a multitude of benefits, they are slightly expensive to cater to and apply as their cost may vary depending on the level of construction and available voltage.
+Despite providing a multitude of benefits, they are slightly expensive to implement as their cost may vary depending on the level of construction and available voltage.

 Types of underground cables by voltage